-enumerate all unicast robust management frames that .11az envisions to be protected by PTKSA derivered from PASN.
+enumerate all unicast robust management frames that .11az envisions to be protected by PTKSA derivred from PASN.
 The list currently includes, initial Fine Timing Measurement Request, initial Fine Timing Measurement and Location Measurement Reports.
 Note that the initial Fine Timing Measurement Request and initial Fine Timing Measurment frames as defined in IEEE802.11-2016 are not subject to this protection – these frames are subject to this protection if and only if they include (a) Ranging Parameters element or (b) Fine Timing Measurement Parameters element where Secure ToF Measurement is enabled.

 Resolution: Revise